 In 2008, Bill received permission to make the Gulf Coast trip mandatory for students in his class.
 During spring break, he and nearly 50 UNH students (including the 20 students in his New Orleans class), went to the Gulf Coast and spent a week working in and about Waveland, MS. They made many planned (and unplanned) trips into New Orleans, saw an ex-President (Clinton), Brad Pitt, various parades, listened to music, and took in the sights and sounds of this unique American city.

 A year later, Bill and his class went to New Orleans and worked for Operation Helping Hands, an agency of Catholic Charities for the Archdiocese of New Orleans.
 The group included his class of 21 and six student leaders, five of whom were veterans of his class.
 The 2010 and 2011 editions of the New Orleans class also worked with Operation Helping Hands.
 On both trips, all student leaders were veterans of his class and New Orleans-related service learning trips.

 In 2012, Operation Helping Hands was on hiatus, so the class worked across Lake Pontchartrain in St. Tammany Parish.
-Groups were once again coordinated through UNH-ABC, working with local chapters of Habitat for Humanity and staying in housing provided by the Peace Lutheran Church in Slidell, LA.
-The trip enabled students to learn about a different part of the region, but we missed working in the neighborhoods of New Orleans.
+Groups worked with local chapters of Habitat for Humanity and staying in housing provided by the Peace Lutheran Church in Slidell, LA.
+The trip enabled students to learn about a different part of the region, but the trip lacked working in the neighborhoods of New Orleans.

 In his first two post-Katrina trips to New Orleans, Bill thought about keeping a journal, but never managed to write about his experiences.
 And because he requires his students to keep a journal of their experiences, this blog began in 2008 as an attempt to set a good example and to rectify those sins of omission.
 He has since added a Facebook page for the class, which links to New Orleans news, events, and culture.